Get us in your inbox

 • price 4 of 4

-David Grutman’s upscale Asian restaurant is crawling with celebrities at any given moment, which is partly why he can charge the big bucks for Peking duck, wagyu beef dumplings and Chilean seabass skewers.
-If it’s a party you want, the scene-y spot certainly delivers with the vibe, and sometimes with the dishes.
+David Grutman’s upscale Asian restaurant has a reputation for hosting celebrities, which is why he can charge the big bucks for Peking duck, wagyu beef dumplings and Chilean seabass skewers.
+If it’s a party you want, the scene-y spot certainly delivers the vibe and sometimes with the dishes.

 View this post on Instagram